dd32/td-gh-ex/readme.txt

 Contributors: spicethemes
 Requires at least: 4.7
 Tested up to: 4.9.5
-Stable tag: 1.2
+Stable tag: 1.3

 Multi-purpose WordPress theme

 == Description ==

-Content is a responsive multi-purpose WordPress theme.
-It is a flexible theme suitable for agency, blog, business, corporate or portfolios. it is easy and straightforward for customization.
-It comes with multiple widgets with which you can create custom layouts with less efforts.
-For quick start.
-With several customization options provided in the theme allows you to setup site as per your targeted online presence.
+Content is a responsive, multi-purpose WordPress theme.
+It’s flexible and suitable for agencies, blogs, business, corporate or portfolios.
+Customization is easy and straight-forward, with options provided that allow you to setup your site to perfectly fit your desired online presence.
+Content offers a beautifully designed masonry blog layout.
+For more details, visit this link https://wordpress.org/themes/spicepress/.
+We hope you will find the Content theme useful.

 == Installation ==